hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/23- Terraform Functions.md

-split: Splits a string into a list using a delimiter
+`split`: Splits a string into a list using a delimiter